The Business of IT Blog

 • Chief technology officer (CTO)

 But the distinction between the two can be confusing, as “information” and “technology” typically go hand-in-hand.
 So, what is the difference between these two roles?
+Is a CIO in a higher position in the corporate hierarchy than a CTO?
 How does one focus on technology while the other focuses on information?

 A simple distinction is that the CIO typically looks inward, aiming to improve processes within the company, while the CTO looks outward, using technology to improve or innovate products that serve the customers.